ahungry/cl-protobufs/cl-protobufs.rst

 *name* and *package* can be supplied to give the Protobufs name and *package.  lisp-package* can be supplied to give the name of the Lisp *package, if it is different from *package*.

+*slot-filter*, *type-filter*, *enum-filter* and *value-filter* are filtering functions that can be used to weed out things from the Lisp classes that should not be included in the Protobufs schema.

+*slot-filter* is a function of two arguments, a list of all the slots in the class and the slot currently being processed, and should return ``t`` if the slot is to be kept or ``nil`` if it to be discarded.
+For example, if there are internal implementation slots in a class that need not appear in the Protobufs description, it can be used to filter them out.

+*type-filter* is a function of one argument, the type (of a slot); it should return a "transformed" type if any is required.
+For example, complex ``and`` and ``or`` types can't be directly represented in Protobufs; this can be used to substitute something workable.

+*enum-filter* is a function of one argument, a list of all the values of a ``member`` type; it should return the transformed values.
+For example, there maybe be some enumeration values that don't make sense;
+they can be discarded by the filter.

+*value-filter* is a function of one argument, the value of a slot initform.
+It should transform the value into a scalar value suitable for Protobufs.

 ::